Ackee-Blockchain-Education/SOS-092023-Task3-Template/README.md

 We will evaluate your submission using the same test suite provided in this task.
 Therefore, the requirements for this task are to pass **100%** of the provided tests.

 ## Setup
-for this Task you need:
+For this Task you need:
 - [Rust installed](https://www.rust-lang.org/tools/install)
     - Make sure to use stable version:
 ```